adrrf/bigdata/01-hive-postgres/README.md

 ## Data Ingestion and Storage

 To ingest the datasets into the PostgreSQL database, we first need to upload the files to the Hive server.
+We had deleted the first row of each csv file cause they contained headers.

 ```bash
 # copy the datasets to the hive server